darmendariz/impulse/README.md

 The pipeline is actively used for data science work in a companion [analysis repo](https://github.com/darmendariz/impulse-analysis), which includes:

 - **Exploratory data analysis**: Dataset-level statistics from the database, single-replay deep dives, feature distributions and autocorrelation across 200-replay samples, and segmentation analysis
-- **Baseline modeling**: Next-frame physics prediction — naive (predict no change) and Ridge regression baselines, with per-feature MSE analysis showing 59–75% improvement on ball position prediction over the trivial baseline
+- **Baseline modeling**: Next-frame physics prediction — naive (predict no change) and linear regression baselines, with per-feature MSE analysis showing 59–75% improvement on ball position prediction over the trivial baseline
 - **Experiment tracking**: Runs logged to Weights & Biases; notebooks rendered as a Quarto site

 Next steps: scaling to the full dataset with PyTorch (MLP, LSTM, Transformer architectures) for multi-step sequence prediction.